folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/YAML/Readme.md

 -Deploys a StatefulSet of 3 clustered Okapi pods in the namespace you import to.<br/>
 -Once imported, you can edit the default values in the `db-connect-okapi` Secret to match your environment.

-### Importing folio-prod-workloads.yaml into the folio-prod namespace does the following:
+### Importing folio-<release>workloads.yaml into the folio-prod namespace does the following:

--Deploys 71 Workloads representing the FOLIO back-end, pulls the FOLIO org's Docker containers for each.<br/>
+-Deploys 73 Workloads representing the FOLIO back-end, pulls the FOLIO org Docker containers for each.<br/>
--Creates the 71 Workload's Service Discovery/DNS Records for Rancher to use.<br/>
+-Creates the 73 Workload's Service Discovery/DNS Records for Rancher to use.<br/>
 -Those Workloads that connect to storage will be deployed as StatefulSets, one pod each.<br/>
 -The edge-sip2 Workload gets deployed as a DaemonSet, one pod on every K8s worker node.
 It also exposes hostport on 7052.<br/>
 -The mod-z3950 Workload gets deployed as a DaemonSet, one pod on every K8s worker node.
 It also exposes hostport on 7090.<br/>
 -All other Workloads are deployed as scaleable Deployments, one pod each.

+### LDP Deployment YAML:

+I have exported the deployment YAML of each LDP K8s cron job and Workload directly to a file to save its configuration state as:
+* orchid-ldp-data-update-deployment.yaml
+* orchid-ldp-derived-tables-deployment.yaml
+* orchid-ldp-marc-data-update-deployment.yaml
+* orchid-ldp-server-deployment.yaml<br/>

+Each of these require the appropriate secrets and volume mounts defined within to exist prior to deployment.
+More info on how the LDP is deployed can be found [HERE](https://github.com/folio-org/folio-install/blob/master/alternative-install/kubernetes-rancher/TAMU/LDP_Notes.md)